ky-ji/ky-ji.github.io/index.md

 I am a final-year undergraduate student from the School of Computer Science and Technology, Xidian Univeristy, supervised by [Dr.Fei Cheng](https://dblp.org/pid/06/5591.html).
 Currently, I am focused on building efficient AI adaptation systems in the edge.
 My research interests include but are not limited to Efficient AI and Model Adaptation.

 ## Education
-From Sep.
-2021, B.E in Computer Science and Technology, Xidian University
+Sep.
+2021 - Present, B.E in Computer Science and Technology, Xidian University
 From Sep.
 2025, Incoming Ph.D. in Computer Science and Technology, Tsinghua University

 ## Research Interests